sujoe77/leetcode/src/main/java/com/festina/README.md

 [ConcurrentLRUCache.java](./ConcurrentLRUCache.java)

-### 2.1 Improvement
+### 2.1 Improvements & Limitations

+improvements

 - Thread safe collections, putIfAbsent
-- Future for async (smaller inconsistent window, timeout, cancellation)
+- Future for async (smaller inconsistency window, timeout, cancellation)
 - Scalability

 Limitations

 - can be blocking, no timeout (one of the problem of distributed system)
 - not distributed (configuration service, partition, replication ...)
+- still not non-blocking and lock-free

 ### 2.2 Implementation